John Henry Eldred Jr. Foundation

 Key Takeaways for Grant Writers

-1. Alignment is Essential: Your work must genuinely address food security, housing stability, or youth education in Northwest Ohio's 12-county region.
+1. Alignment is Essential: Your work must genuinely address food security, housing stability, or youth education in Northwest Ohio.
 The foundation is focused and strategic in these areas.

-2. Tell a Collaboration Story: Emphasize partnerships, community engagement, and shared power.
+2. Tell a Collaboration Story: Emphasise partnerships, community engagement, and shared power.
 This foundation values being part of a conversation, not funding isolated initiatives.

 3. Go Deep, Not Shallow: Articulate how your work addresses root causes of community challenges.
 Surface-level solutions are less likely to resonate than systemic change approaches.

-4. Demonstrate Excellence with Evidence: While the foundation values listening and learning, they fund organizations that demonstrate results.
-Include clear metrics, outcomes data, and evidence of organizational capacity.
+4. Demonstrate Excellence with Evidence: While the foundation values listening and learning, they fund organisations that demonstrate results.
+Include clear metrics, outcomes data, and evidence of organisational capacity.

-6. Build Relationships Proactively: While applications are open, the foundation emphasizes collaborative partnerships.
-Organizations that engage with the foundation throughout the year (not just application season) and demonstrate ongoing commitment to the community may have stronger applications.
+6. Build Relationships Proactively: While applications are open, the foundation emphasises collaborative partnerships.
+Organisations that engage with the foundation throughout the year (not just application season) and demonstrate ongoing commitment to the community may have stronger applications.

 7. Consider the Timeline: With only one grant cycle per year (spring), plan ahead.
-The late January opening requires organizations to have proposals ready early in the calendar year.
+The late January opening requires organisations to have proposals ready early in the calendar year.

 8. Don't Overlook Operating Support: Unlike many funders, this foundation explicitly welcomes general operating support requests.
-If your organization needs core capacity funding, this is an excellent opportunity.
+If your organisation needs core capacity funding, this is an excellent opportunity.

 References